EventStore/EventStore.UI/README.md

 * You need custom build of [EventStore](https://github.com/EventStore/EventStore) dev branch.
 This branch includes changes that where included to allow CORS.
 Without this custom build, UI will not work for you.
 * User name and password for administrator needs to be `admin:changeit` - if you want to change it, update this value in `run.js`.
-* EventStore needs to run on default address: `http://127.0.0.1:2113` - if you want to change it, update this calue in `consts.js`.
+* EventStore needs to run on default address: `http://127.0.0.1:2113` - if you want to change it, update this value in `consts.js`.

 ## Running new UI